 The Los Angeles County Museum of Art (LACMA), after receiving $25 million dollars from the multinational oil company BP (British Petroleum), plans to dedicate a new entry gate and pavilion to the energy Goliath.
-To be christened the “BP Grand Entrance”, the construction is nothing more than an edifice to big oil and the clearest example yet of the increasing corporatization of the arts in America.
+To be christened the “BP Grand Entrance”, it is nothing more than an edifice to big oil and the clearest example yet of the increasing corporatization of the arts in America.

 Historically, the largesse of wealthy benefactors has always played a role in the arts, with the names of well-heeled patrons gracing museum wings and collections.
-But there is something unseemly about naming part of an art museum after a transnational oil conglomerate - especially when considering the increasingly toxic role of oil companies in today’s world.
-President of BP America, Bob Malone, said the donation represents the energy giant’s “commitment to the arts” - but scrutiny of the oil-smeared endowment reveals a public relations campaign designed to erase public memory of BP’s dirty doings.
+But there is something unseemly about naming part of an art museum after a transnational oil conglomerate – especially when considering the increasingly toxic role of oil companies in today’s world.
+President of BP America, Bob Malone, said the donation represents the energy giant’s “commitment to the arts,” but scrutiny of the oil-smeared endowment reveals a public relations campaign designed to erase public memory of BP’s dirty doings.

 BP’s contribution will go towards a costly three-part expansion and renovation of LACMA’s facilities.
 The oil leviathan’s cash has swollen the money available for the first phase construction to $191 million.
 Italian architect Renzo Piano has won the commission to redesign and unify LACMA’s expansive site.
 Billionaire Eli Broad and his wife Edythe gave $60 million to the overhaul project.
-The Broad Contemporary Art Museum, to be built just west of the “BP Grand Entrance”, will connect to LACMA’s existing main wing and will house Eli Broad’s collection of modern art.
+The Broad Contemporary Art Museum, to be built just west of the “BP Grand Entrance,” will connect to LACMA’s existing main wing and will house Eli Broad’s collection of modern art.
 The new LACMA and its edifice to the petroleum industry, is scheduled to open February of 2008.

-BP invests less than 1% of its annual budget in solar and other renewable energy sources - a smaller amount than it spends yearly on public relations and advertising.
+BP invests less than 1% of its annual budget in solar and other renewable energy sources, a smaller amount than it spends yearly on public relations and advertising.
 That fact must be kept in mind, as the “BP Grand Entrance” pavilion will be topped by solar panels allegedly there to help fill LACMA’s energy needs.
 However, the real task of the solar panels is a propagandistic one.
-BP wishes to pawn itself off as a green energy company, and LACMA - for a price - is only too happy to collude.
+BP wishes to pawn itself off as a green energy company, and LACMA – for a price, is only too happy to collude.

 In 2006 BP was forced to shut down half of its oil operations in Prudhoe Bay, Alaska, when the company’s worn-out, corroded pipelines began to leak – dumping an estimated 200,000 gallons of crude oil onto Alaskan tundra.
 On March 6th, 2007, Reuters reported that “Oil major BP’s failure to maintain pipelines properly at its giant Prudhoe Bay field was a major factor behind Alaska’s worst-ever onshore crude spill last year.”
 In that same report Reuters interviewed Thomas Barret, the head of the U.S. Department of Transport (one of the U.S. government agencies investigating the spill), who said; “What was most unusual was to have an operator like BP not maintaining these pipelines to the standards we typically see in the industry.”